Colton1skees/Colton1skees.github.io/posts/LuaReversal.md

 Once you've figured out what Lua version the program uses, download the source code and open it up in a text editor.
 At this point you can just use strings to locate any C API function.
 I'm using Lua version 5.1.1, but the process doesn't change much throughout versions.

-### How to find LuaL_loadbuffer and lua_pcall
+### How to find luaL_loadbuffer and lua_pcall

-If you look at the Lua method "db_debug", you'll see that it calls LuaL_loadbuffer and lua_pcall.
+If you look at the Lua method "db_debug", you'll see that it calls luaL_loadbuffer and lua_pcall.
 ![Branching](https://i.imgur.com/Td7NSTR.png)

 Open up a disassembler and cross reference "=(debug command)".
 You should get 1 result, which will bring you inside of db_debug.
 ![Branching](https://i.imgur.com/C2lOgIO.png)

-If you look at this line, you'll see LuaL_loadbuffer and lua_pcall being called.
+If you look at this line, you'll see luaL_loadbuffer and lua_pcall being called.
 With those two functions alone you can execute any custom Lua script(see [here](http://gouthamanbalaraman.com/blog/minimal-example-lua-function-cpp.html))

 ```cpp
 if ( sub_35548930(a1, &v9, strlen(&v9), "=(debug command)") || sub_35547920(a1, 0, 0, 0) )